 I. Application of the International Conditions of Sale

-2. These International Conditions of Sale apply to all contracts made on or after 1 January 2014 whose preponderant object is the supply of goods to the customer.
-Additional obligations assumed by Bartscher do not affect the application of these International Conditions of Sale
+1. These International Conditions of Sale apply to all contracts made with the customers of Bartscher GmbH – hereinafter referred to as Bartscher – on or after 1 December 2019 whose preponderant object is the supply of goods to the customer.
+Additional obligations assumed by Bartscher do not affect the application of these International Conditions of Sale.

 back to top